gdiaz1973/gdiaz1973/README.md

 - 👋 Hi, I’m @gdiaz1973
 - 👀 I’m interested in developing web apps
-- 🌱 I’m currently learning javascript, nodejs, angular, docker, microservices, Computer Vision, AWS, Mysql, Postgres
+- 🌱 javascript, nodejs, angular, docker, microservices, Computer Vision, AWS, Mysql, Postgres
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
 gdiaz1973/gdiaz1973 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.